developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/about/index.md

  * Specify a critically low battery threshold
 * **Enhanced [UI Manager](../../mx/uimgr)** now allows an admin to:
  * Control user access to the Large Key Indicator (MC93 device only)
- * Turn the Large Key Indicator on or off
+ * Turn the Large Key Indicator on or off (MC93 device only)

 **Also now supports MX 8.4**, which adds the following features and enhancements on devices running Android Oreo 8.1 and newer:
 * **Enhanced [GPRS Manager](../../mx/gprsmgr)**  now allows an admin to: